Arctic Live! 2016

 Who took part?

-The Arctic Live! education event’s accompanying Frozen Oceans classroom resources allows an innovative and engaging approach to educating young people.
+The Arctic Live! education event and accompanying Frozen Oceans classroom resources allows an innovative and engaging approach to educating young people.

 Do take a look at the Frozen Oceans resources which are free to download and include booklets with structured lesson plans, activity and experiment sheets, posters and other related resources for both primary and secondary schools.